Gamaliel Ramírez

-Gamaliel de Jesús Ramírez Andrade (born 24 August 1946) is a retired Mexican football player and politician.
+Gamaliel de Jesús Ramírez Andrade (born 24 August 1946) is a Mexican former football player and politician.
 As a footballer, he played for Atlas and Jalisco throughout the 1960s and 1970s.
-He also represent Mexico internationally for the 1967 CONCACAF Championship.
+He also represented Mexico internationally for the 1967 CONCACAF Championship.
 As a politician, he served the Institutional Revolutionary Party, running for a municipal seat for his home city of Guadalajara in 2010 as well as serving as a secretary for the sports department of the party prior to that.

-Career as a footballer
+Football career

 Club career

 Ramírez began his career by playing for amateur clubs in his home city such as Don Bosco where he initially played as a center forward.
 When he made his professional debut with Atlas in 1963, he began playing as a right-back and spent his career highlights under manager Árpád Fekete.
 His first success came in the 1967–68 Copa México where the club won their 4th title in the tournament with this success later continuing after the club won the 1971–72 Mexican Segunda División.
 Immediately following this achievement however, he moved to Jalisco, citing having a higher potential to do more in Jalisco over Atlas as he had played for Los Rojinegros for nearly a decade by that point.
 He continued playing for either Jalisco or Atlas for the remainder of his career with a brief tenure for Veracruz during the 1973–74 season.